Archimedes Palimpsest: Imaging and digitization

-In April 2007, it was announced that a new text had been found in the palimpsest, a commentary on Aristotle's Categories running to some 9 000 words.
+In April 2007, it was announced that a new text had been found in the palimpsest, a commentary on Aristotle's Categories running to some 9,000 words.
 Most of this text was recovered in early 2009 by applying principal component analysis to the three color bands (red, green, and blue) of fluorescent light generated by ultraviolet illumination.
 Dr. Will Noel said in an interview:

 You start thinking striking one palimpsest is gold, and striking two is utterly astonishing.
 But then something even more extraordinary happened.

 This referred to the previous discovery of a text by Hypereides, an Athenian politician from the fourth century BC, which has also been found within the palimpsest.
 It is from his speech Against Diondas, and was published in 2008 in the academic journal Zeitschrift für Papyrologie und Epigraphik, vol. 165, becoming the first new text from the palimpsest to be published in a scholarly journal.

 The transcriptions of the book were digitally encoded using the Text Encoding Initiative guidelines, and metadata for the images and transcriptions included identification and cataloging information based on Dublin Core Metadata Elements.
 The metadata and data were managed by Doug Emery of Emery IT.

 On October 29, 2008 (the tenth anniversary of the purchase of the palimpsest at auction), all data, including images and transcriptions, were hosted on the Digital Palimpsest Web Page for free use under a Creative Commons License, and processed images of the palimpsest in original page order were posted as a Google Book.
 In 2011, it was the subject of the Walters Art Museum exhibit "Lost and Found: The Secrets of Archimedes".
 In 2015, in an experiment into the preservation of digital data, Swiss scientists encoded text from the Archimedes Palimpsest into DNA.
 Thanks to its deciphering, some mathematicians suggest it is possible that Archimedes may have invented integration.

+On 6 March 2026, the Zeitschrift für Papyrologie und Epigraphik reported the discovery of a lost page of the manuscript, now held by the Musée des Beaux-Arts de Blois.
+The text corresponds to page 123 of the Palimpset's version of the On The Sphere and Cylinder, Book 1, Proposition 39-41.
+The reverse depicts a painting of Daniel surrounded by two lions.